Tactile Modality Fusion for Vision-Language-Action Models: Introduction

 In robotics, complex manipulation remains an open problem, with contact-rich tasks often exhibiting poor robustness to failure modes.
 Although existing approaches aimed at solving contact-rich tasks continue to rely predominantly on vision-based perception \cite{kim2024openvla, intelligence2025pi_, o2024open}, humans achieve remarkable dexterity by integrating visual, tactile, and proprioceptive sensory feedback \cite{johansson2009coding}.
 In particular, tactile signals provide critical information about object geometry, surface friction, and contact forces, complementing vision during physical interactions where occlusion and millimetre-scale adjustments limit visual feedback.
 Vision-based tactile sensors such as DIGIT \cite{lambeta2020digit} and GelSight \cite{yuan2017gelsight} capture this information as images, enabling integration with vision-based architectures.

-Recent work has begun integrating tactile signals into vision-language-action (VLA) models through finetuning or multimodal pretraining \cite{huang2025tactile, zhang2025vtla, cheng2025omnivtla, cheng2025touch100k}.
+\begin{sloppypar} Recent work has begun integrating tactile signals into vision-language-action (VLA) models through finetuning or multimodal pretraining \cite{huang2025tactile, zhang2025vtla, cheng2025omnivtla, cheng2025touch100k}.
 These approaches face two challenges.
 First, VLA models require substantial data and compute for training and adaptation, creating demand for lightweight fusion strategies that remain accessible within a post-training finetuning paradigm.
-Second, the common baseline, feature concatenation, often requires training separate tactile encoders and appends additional tokens to the VLA input, increasing sequence length and computational cost \cite{vaswani2017attention} while risking performance degradation as context grows \cite{wang2025mmlongbench, sharma2024losing}.
+Second, the common baseline of feature concatenation often requires training separate tactile encoders and appends additional tokens to the VLA input, increasing sequence length and computational cost \cite{vaswani2017attention} while risking performance degradation as context grows \cite{wang2025mmlongbench, sharma2024losing}. \end{sloppypar}

-To tackle these problems, we propose \method{}, a novel lightweight modality fusion approach that integrates visual-tactile information into pretrained VLA models via feature-wise linear modulation (FiLM) \cite{perez2018film}, as seen in Figure~\ref{icml-historical}.
-We opt for a finetuning approach over multimodal pretraining alternatives such as cross-attention \cite{heng2025vitacformer, zhao2025polytouch} because it is parameter-efficient and avoids additional pretraining.
+To tackle these problems, we propose \method{}, a novel lightweight modality fusion approach that integrates visual-tactile information into pretrained VLA models via feature-wise linear modulation (FiLM) \cite{perez2018film}, as seen in Figure~\ref{intro_fig}.
+We adopt a lightweight FiLM-based adaptation strategy rather than introducing additional cross-modal fusion modules, such as cross-attention \cite{heng2025vitacformer, zhao2025polytouch}, because it enables parameter-efficient adaptation without extensive multimodal pretraining.
 Our method leverages pretrained tactile representations and image conditioning, enabling tactile integration without increasing token sequence length or retraining large model components.
 In contrast to concatenation-based fusion strategies that append tactile embeddings to visual or language tokens, \method{} conditions intermediate visual features on tactile embeddings.
 This preserves pretrained visual-language priors while incorporating tactile signals.